shavz/shiveenp.com/content/uses/index.md

 - Bear as my note and wiki app.
 I love how it gets out of my way and lets me focus on just writing.
 I have tried various other alternatives like Notion, Apple Notes, OneNote etc but keep coming back to Bear and will probably stick with it for a long time now.
 - Alfred 4: probably the most used app in my toolkit, saves me so much time
 - Things 3 as my main GTD app.
 Also hands down the best app I own across all my devices
-- Pocket for aggregating random links I find interesting over the interwebs
 - Reeder for consuming my news sources.
-My normal integrations include feedly, pocket and my safari readt it later queue
+My normal integrations include feedly, and my safari readit it later queue
 - StepTwo Authenticator as my TOTP store.
 I really like the nice interface and native iCloud sync
 - Apple Music for music streaming.
 I migrated away from Spotify after 6 years of using them since I find the apple music interface better.
 However, they're both great choices in my opinion.